-The First Nations Housing Professionals Program starts on September 14, 2020 and ends on December 7, 2020
+The First Nations Housing Professionals Program Winter Semester starts on January 11, 2021 and ends on April 2, 2021

 If you have less than seven years of experience, you will need to complete the certification program.
 The Program will consist of 5 courses and a final exam designed specifically for First Nations Housing Professionals.